Osteon

+Histogenesis

+The Haversian system forms during the process of endochondral ossification, which starts with a cartilage template that is gradually replaced by bone tissue.
+Osteoblasts, the bone-forming cells, secrete the organic components of bone matrix [osteoid] and then initiates its mineralization.
+As osteoblasts become surrounded by the bone matrix, they differentiate into osteocytes, which reside in the lacunae and maintain bone tissue.
+The osteocytes connect to each other and the Haversian canal via tiny canals called canaliculi.

 Structure

-Each osteon consists of concentric layers, or lamellae, of compact bone tissue that surround a central canal, the haversian canal.
-The haversian canal contains the bone's blood supplies.
+Each osteon consists of concentric layers, or lamellae, of compact bone tissue that surround a central canal, the Haversian canal.
+The Haversian canal contains the bone's blood supplies.
 The boundary of an osteon is the cement line.

-Each haversian canal is surrounded by varying number (5-20) of concentrically arranged lamellae of bone matrix.
+Each Haversian canal is surrounded by varying number (5-20) of concentrically arranged lamellae of bone matrix.
 Near the surface of the compact bone, the lamellae are arranged parallel to the surface; these are called circumferential lamellae.
 Some of the osteoblasts develop into osteocytes, each living within its own small space, or lacuna.
 Osteocytes make contact with the cytoplasmic processes of their counterparts via a network of small transverse canals, or canaliculi.
 This network facilitates the exchange of nutrients and metabolic waste.
 Collagen fibers in a particular lamella run parallel to each other, but the orientation of collagen fibers within other lamellae is oblique.
 The collagen fiber density is lowest at the seams between lamellae, accounting for the distinctive microscopic appearance of a transverse section of osteons.
 The space between osteons is occupied by interstitial lamellae, which are the remnants of osteons that were partially resorbed during the process of bone remodeling.

 Osteons are connected to each other and the periosteum by oblique channels called Volkmann's canals or perforating canals.